 - In Person: Tech Stop - SC 129 ( 8 a.m. - 5 p.m. during the semester)

 The ability to define a forwarding to redirect mail to a 3rd party account is available to all students and to selected faculty / staff.
 To determine if your account is eligible to define a forwarding address, please review the forwarding eligibility list.

 To define a forwarding for your CSU email account sign into your CampusNet account, select the Email tab and follow the directions listed.

 Wait at least 2 hours after defining, removing or changing a forwarding address for the change to become active.

 Once a forwarding address is defined, mail will no longer be delivered to the CSU email address, any mail that resides in the CSU mailbox before the forwarding was activated will remain in the CSU mailbox.
-Should you wish to have the mail be sent to your CSU email account and your personal address, do not define a forwarding.
-Instead define a rule within your CSU email account to perform this task.

 It is the account owner’s responsibility to verify that the address defined in the forwarding is active and correct.

 Once mail is redirected to a 3rd party account, it leaves our domain and we are no longer able to track or address any issues related to the delivery of the item.
 If mail is not being received at the address defined in the forwarding, please check the spam settings, along with entries in the spam folder, on the account to determine if the mail is being flagged as spam.
 Issues related to mail not being received at the address defined in the forwarding address must be directed to the administrator of the system that is hosting that particular account.

 CSU reserves the right to send CSU related information to any CSU email address.
 Should your CSU email address be forwarded to a personal email account, this mail will also be redirected to your personal account.